interposition/context-ext/readme.md

 - Most of the built-in functions work through EG.
 - I wanted to figure out on my own how it works.

-Used in development: gcc(compilation), gdb (debugging and learning the code), valgrind (finding memory leaks, zane memory mgr - does not display errors under some circumstances).
+Used in development: gcc (compilation), gdb (debugging and learning the code), valgrind (finding memory leaks, zend memory mgr - does not display errors under some circumstances).

 Also, I want to thank Nikita Popov for [his blog](https://www.npopov.com), which describes how the kernel works.